waldnzwrld/yarns-loom/yarns/MANUAL.md

   - Any MIDI events ignored by the recording part can be received by other parts
   - Recording part now responds to MIDI start

-### `VOICING` allocation methods
+### Polyphonic voice allocation (`NOTE PRIORITY` and `VOICING`)
-- New `NICE` option: voice-sticky like `POLY`, but without stealing
+- Added new `FIRST` (oldest) setting to `NOTE PRIORITY`
+- Many polyphonic modes now respect `NOTE PRIORITY` and have been accordingly renamed
+  - `POLY` -> `STEAL RELEASE MUTE`
+    - Steal from the lowest-priority existing note IFF the incoming note has higher priority
+    - Don't reassign on release
+  - `SORTED` -> `PRIORITY ORDER`: always voice the highest-priority notes
+  - `U1` -> `UNISON RELEASE REASSIGN`
+  - `U2` -> `UNISON RELEASE MUTE`
+  - `STEAL MOST RECENT` -> `STEAL HIGHEST PRIORITY`
+    - Steal from the highest-priority existing note IFF the incoming note has higher priority
+  - `NICE` -> `STEAL RELEASE REASSIGN`
+    - Steal from the lowest-priority existing note IFF the incoming note has higher priority
+    - Reassign on release
-- Allow `POLY`/etc voice allocation methods to be played legato
+- Notes that steal a voice are considered legato
-- Fixed `UNISON` to respect `NOTE PRIORITY` and allocate notes without gaps; added new `FIRST` setting to `NOTE PRIORITY`
+- Fixed unison to allocate notes without gaps
-- Improve `UNISON`/`SORTED` to avoid unnecessary reassignment/retrigger of voices during a partial chord change
+- Improve unison etc. to avoid unnecessary reassignment/retrigger of voices during a partial chord change
-- `UNISON 2` and `SORTED` reassign voices on `NoteOff` if there are held notes that don't yet have a voice
+- Unison etc. reassign voices on `NoteOff` if there are held notes that don't yet have a voice

 ### Expanded support for Control Change events
+- New global setting for `CC (CONTROL CHANGE MODE)`
+  - `OFF` (CCs are ignored)
+  - `ABSOLUTE` (as before)
+  - `RELATIVE TWOS COMPLEMENT` (1 = increment, 127 = decrement)
 - The result of a received CC is briefly displayed (value, setting abbreviation, and receiving part)
 - Recording control: start/stop recording mode, delete a recording
 - CC support for all new settings